 TIP: You can purchase a blow up kayak and it’s easy to throw in your back seat without having the worry about somewhere to store it or hitching it to your vehicle.
 It’s not as good as a regular kayak and I don’t recommend it in open water or if you’re looking to go fast but if you use it around Ottawa about 6-7 times, it’s paid for itself.

 After you’re hiking in Gatineau Park, you HAVE to stop in Old Chelsea.
-La Cigale has delicious ice cream and Pub Chelsea has amazing food and a great beer selection, and Biscotti has my favourite loft and the best tea lattes.
+La Cigale has delicious ice cream, Pub Chelsea has amazing food and a great beer selection, and Biscotti has my favourite loft and the best tea lattes.

 They say an apple a day keeps the doctor away so is that also true if I eat the apple crisp I made every day??
-I personally don’t eat apples but I love baking with them!
+Even if you’re not a fan of eating apples, buy a bushel and bake with them as an additional date idea.
 After spending an hour or two picking the best apples with your partner, find a few recipes to try at home.
 I suggest apple and cinnamon muffins, apple crisp, applesauce or apple pie.
 The muffins and applesauce are easy to freeze to enjoy later if you find you have too many baked goods to eat (but really, that isn’t a problem, right?).

 Go Bungee Jumping or Skydiving